 Music was a topic Silk could not stay away from.
 He reflects on the first time he listened to his fathers’ music, at age 13.
 The yearning he faced in wanting a father figure caused him to finally yield to the temptation of listening to his dads’ music.
 From that forward Silk became a new person.
 His mission: to carry on his father legacy while securing one for himself.
 With his mother by his side being his personal cheerleader he had a path and kept forward.

 A memory Garnet finds close to heart, was that he almost drowned at Reggae Beach in Ocho Rios, Jamaica.
 He found it be very comical that even after the incident it’s still one of his favorite places to be.
 He’s very much a country bumpkin believing in the purity of having natural surroundings around him.
 Ocho Rios or “Ochi” as the locals like to call it inspires him.

 Young Garnet found solace in drawing.
-Always identifying with his creative side, He use to get lost in the world of visual arts.
-Until he cemented himself in the world of musical arts of course.
+Always identifying with his creative side, he used to get lost in the world of visual arts until he cemented himself in the world of musical arts of course.
 Amberation viewed that as one of the reasons why he contacted Graphic Designer Lawrence L. Deacon.
 The likeliness in personality was displayed through the seamless construction of his newest collaborative singles’ artwork designed by Lawrence L. Deacon, featuring reggae artist Jesse Royal titled Oaktree.

 Learn from every experience you encounter in life, they all attribute to your initial growth.